 ABOUT THE COMMUNITY SOLUTIONS PROGRAM (CSP)

-The Community Solutions Program (CSP), sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) and implemented by IREX, provides the best and brightest community leaders, ages 25 to 38, from around the world with an intensive, professional development exchange program that includes a substantive hands-on learning experience in the United States from August to December 2019.
-Community Solutions Fellows gain valuable experience in community work and strengthen their capacity for leadership and development in their home countries.
+The Community Solutions Program (CSP), sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) and implemented by IREX, provides community leaders from around the world with an intensive, professional development exchange program in the United States from August to December 2020.
+CSP fellows gain valuable experience in community work and strengthen their capacity for leadership and development in their home countries.